aminesoudassi/projet_devops/README.md

 - I created a folder called projet_devops. you can name it whatever you want.

-- I created a file called " Vagrantfile ".
+- I created the vagrant file and you must name it "Vagrantfile" .
 See the configuration about the two virtual machines inside it.

 - I installed Git to use the command line for windows from this link https://git-scm.com/downloads